DM587/dm587.github.io/_assignments/asg-pagerank.md

 ### Task 3

-The file `psh-uefa-2018-2019.csv` contains data for men's football teams in Europe for the current season from the main leagues in Italy, England, France, Scotland, Spain, Germany, Greece, Belgium, Holland, Portugal, Turkey, together with Champions League and Europa League.
+The file `psh-uefa-2018-2019.csv` contains data for men's football teams in Europe for the season 2018-2019 from the main leagues in Italy, England, France, Scotland, Spain, Germany, Greece, Belgium, Holland, Portugal, Turkey, together with Champions League and Europa League.
 Each line represents a different game, formatted